Rakeela/dragora-notes/character-gallery.md

 * **Syra:**
   * Physics:  Syra is a blazing firebird most suitable for high fantasy environments, though religious/superstitious nanotechnology might suffice instead.
   * Society:  No particular requirements need to be met for her character to exist, but consider the impact of her ambient healing power on the rest of the story.
-* **Amadeus**
+* **Amadea**
   * Physics:  Extremely primitive environments are out, but most historic settings have sufficient technology.
   * Society:  Not fanatic egalitarianism.
-Amadeus can exist anywhere from severely stratified to moderately egalitarian societies, but extreme egalitarianism prevents the existence of the landlord-farmer.
+Amadea can exist anywhere from severely stratified to moderately egalitarian societies, but extreme egalitarianism bars the existence of the landlord-farmer.

 ---
 Back to [[Authors-Fiction]]